-- 1-3 Tablespoons Baileys Irish Cream Liquor (to taste)
+- 1-3 tablespoons Baileys Irish Cream Liquor (to taste)

 To Make The Base Mix

-- Divide the base – setting aside 12 oz (340g) for the macaron shells and the remaining for the buttercream filling.
+- Move the mixture to a sieve and sift into a bowl.
+Divide the base – setting aside 12 oz (336g) for the macaron shells and the remaining for the buttercream filling.

 To Make the Chocolate Macaron Shells

-- With the mixer running add the remaining 1.5 oz of confectioner’s sugar and whip to full peak, whisk in the vanilla at the last minute.
+- In a mixing bowl, whip 3 large egg whites to soft peak.
+With the mixer running add 1 ½ oz confectioner’s sugar and whip to full peak then whisk in 1 teaspoon vanilla.

 Make the Baileys Buttercream Filling

-- Scoop the buttercream into a clean pastry bag fitted with a small plain tip or cut the tip of a disposable bag
+- Scoop the buttercream into a clean pastry bag fitted with a small plain tip or cut the tip of a disposable bag.

-- Sandwich the cookies gently, handling the cookies by the edges and not the tops.
+- Pair up the cooled shells by size.
+Flip over half the shells and pipe a dollop of buttercream.
+Sandwich the cookies gently, handling the cookies by the edges and not the tops.

 - The finished cookies should be refrigerated in a covered container for 1 day before serving.
 The cookies can also be frozen for several weeks.